-What’s really very good about Thailand is that, despite the fact that I made some very last minute bookings, I ended up paying the same prices that I had paid months before for, both, my newly booked hotel in Chiang Rai and my flight from Chiang Rai to Bangkok.
+What’s really very good about Thailand is that, despite the fact that I made some very last minute bookings, I ended up paying the same prices that I had paid months earlier for, both, my newly booked hotel in Chiang Rai and my flight from Chiang Rai to Bangkok.
 I was sad because I was going to miss Krabi, but it really made no sense to go there.
 The weather was absolutely superb in the northern part of Thailand.

 ABOUT CHIANG RAI

 Chiang Rai is 860km north of Bangkok and around 200km north-east of Chiang Mai.
 The Golden Triangle, a point where borders of Thailand, Laos and Myanmar meet, is 55km north-east of the city.
 Chiang Rai was established in 1262, as the capital city in the reign of King Mangrai.
 The Mae Kok River runs along Chiang Rai’s north side and joins the Mekong River some 40km north-east of the city.

 Chiang Rai is much smaller than Chiang Mai and it’s less popular as a tourist destination.
 There were foreign tourists in Chiang Rai too, but nowhere near in numbers in which their presence was visible in Chiang Mai.

 In Chiang Mai, the highly developed tourist industry is right in your face.
 Certainly, there are tourist agencies in every street and on every corner of Chiang Mai.
 Touristic restaurants, bars, massage salons, souvenirs shops and also huge crowds of tourists are everywhere.

 There was nothing like that in Chiang Rai, at least not at that level.
 Chiang Rai seemed like an authentic Thai city and I thoroughly enjoyed that aspect.